The BIG summer sale

 Skiing altitude: 630m to 2500m (3250m on Hintertux glacier)

 Range of runs: 34% green/blue, 50% red and 16% black

 Lifts: 18 drags, 17 chairs and 9 gondolas locally

 Cross country trails: 20km

 Snowmaking: 147 cannons

 Resort bus: Yes

 The Kamillendörfl spa and wellness area is a wonderful place to spend an afternoon or two.
 It's rustic appearance and calming colours certainly help relaxation.

-There's a large indoor pool, small outdoor heated pool, five saunas (of varying temperatures), steam baths and relaxation areas.
+There's a large indoor pool, five saunas (of varying temperatures), steam baths and relaxation areas.
 Or why not treat yourself to one of the seemingly endless list of health and beauty treatments. choose from aroma baths, hay baths or maybe a Tyrolean stone oil bath.

 More traditional wellness treatments and massages are on offer too, including packages for kids and teenagers.